Fall in Lexington

 Beauty and adventure are in cahoots along the Rich Hole Wilderness Trail in the Rich Hole Wilderness.
 Expect creek crossings, rock outcroppings, and small waterfalls along the way.
 Wildlife spotting is also a highlight, with bears, bobcats and turkeys checking out the scene.
 The hiking isn’t as adventurous on the short Laurel Run Trail in Goshen Pass, but it’s a pleasant place to stretch your legs after the drive from Lexington.

-If you think a buttery ride is for wimps, might we suggest the 4-mile climb on Route 56 from Vesuvius to the Blue Ridge Parkway?
-Considered the toughest leg of the TransAmerica Trail, this monster - which reaches a grade of 24% - is not for the timid.
+Considered the toughest leg of the TransAmerica Trail, the 4-mile climb on Route 56 from Vesuvius to the Blue Ridge Parkway - which reaches a grade of 24% - is not for the timid.
 And did somebody say Blue Ridge Parkway?
 We hate to brag, but the prettiest section of this beloved 469-mile byway runs along the border of Rockbridge County.

 Kayaking, Canoeing, and Inner Tubing